Seek Returns logo

 Min

-Falling into the lower quartile for the Engineering & Construction industry, EME’s Debt-to-Equity Ratio of 0.22 points to a conservative financing strategy.
+Falling into the lower quartile for the Construction & Engineering industry, EME’s Debt-to-Equity Ratio of 0.08 points to a conservative financing strategy.
 This results in lower financial risk but potentially limits strategic investments compared to more leveraged competitors.

-AER vs. EME: A comparison of their D/E Ratio against their respective Rental & Leasing Services and Engineering & Construction industry benchmarks.
+AER vs. EME: A comparison of their Debt-to-Equity Ratio (MRQ) against their respective Trading Companies & Distributors and Construction & Engineering industry benchmarks.

 AER